China Eastern Airlines: Current fleet

+As of October 2025, China Eastern Airlines operates the following aircraft.
+The fleet table includes Boeing aircraft operated by China Eastern Yunnan Airlines and painted in its parent company's livery with only slight modifications.

+Fleet development

 China Eastern Airlines was the first Chinese airline to place an order with Airbus.
-The backbone of the fleet is the A320 series, which are used primarily on domestic flights.
+The backbone of its fleet is the A320 family, which is primarily used for domestic flights.